marceloboeira/kurz/docs/ARCHITECTURE.md

 This approach is much simpler and more performatic.
 Also, this problem is known by other "names".
 Other people came to the same conclusion and realised this is useful when you want to expose short and easy to memorise IDs, e.g.: booking codes, 1-time tokens,... but also, this problem is similar to the famous "Youtube Video IDs".

-All of the because we don't want to expose the sequencial integer identifiers.
+All of that because we don't want to expose the sequencial integer identifiers.

 #### Decimal is not safe

 The whole point of the "Youtube Way" is that IDs, that are usually integers, follow our standard number system, a decimal (base 10) system.

+The decimal system can be unsafe in some ways, because of its predictability, one might easily try to guess "how many videos are on youtube" or even "how many videos are posted every hour on youtube" by simply comparing the IDs of new sample videos posted with 1 hour difference.

+In our scenario, the decimal biggest issue is its representability, it's too big, for 1M URLS we would already be using 6 digits.

-Every sequence is bound to the size of symbols we use to represent it, its number of characters increases proporcionally to the amount of characters available.
+Every sequence is bound to the size of symbols we use to represent it, its number of characters increases proporcionally to the amount of characters available for use.
 For example:

-* On a base 10 system, we can represent up to 10 different values with a single char, from 0 to 9.
+* On a decimal (base 10) system, we can represent up to 10 different values with a single char, from 0 to 9.
 The 11th value has to be represented by "10", which uses 2 characters.
+* On a hexadecidemal (base 16) system, we can represent up to 16 different values with a single char, from 0 to F. Here, the 17th value is represented by "10", which uses 2 characters.

-* On a alpha-numerical, case sensitive, based system, such as:
+* On an alpha-numerical, case sensitive, (base 62), system, we would be able to represent up to **62** different values before having to add a new character.

+Base62 alphabet:
 ```
 [a-z] + [A-Z] + [0-9]
  26      26       10  =  62
 ```

-We would be able to represent up to 62 different values before having to add a new character.
 Much better, right?

 We can also add other characters, as we'll see next, but for our purpose is important to [respect URL Safe][16] characters.

+Given this is a recurrent problem with multiple applications, there are several different solutions available on open-source.
+It varies from [old school PHP solutions from the early 2000s][17] up to modern and safer standards that can be implemented in any language.

-### HashIDs
+### HashID
-> Generate short unique ids from integers

-HashID's website says:
+HashID is one of the standards out there, the most complete I could find.
+Their [website][18] states:

 > Hashids is a small open-source library that generates short, unique, non-sequential ids from numbers.

-> It converts numbers like 347 into strings like “yr8”, or array of numbers like [27, 986] into “3kTMd”.
-> You can also decode those ids back.
-This is useful in bundling several parameters into one or simply using them as short UIDs.
+Let us dive into it.

 ##### Base10 to BaseX Convertion

-There are 2 main parts to this, HashID basically converts a base 10 number to a base X, where X is the size of the "alphabet" of our base.
+There are 2 main parts to their statement, HashID basically converts a decimal (base 10) number to a base X, where X is the size of the "alphabet" of our alpha-numerical base.

-This help us to achieve astronomical numbers of different 8-char strings.
+That help us to achieve **astronomical numbers** of different 8-char strings.

 e.g.: